anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 Howdy could be used for the discovery of identifiers and mapping of identifiers between the varous instant messaging systems.

+# Design Issues

+## Murmur and Known Salts

+Notes on the Murmu3 algorithm suggest that it is fast, but produces different results depending on CPU architecture.
+If true, this algorithm would present significant interoperability issues and could not be used.

+Instead of using multiple algorithms, another approach might be to use "known salts" (salts are typically random), which are appended to identifiers before hashing.
+Such a scheme might be that all agents create hashes with a large, predefined set of known salts but only use a small set during confirmation.

+## JOSE

+More effort needs to be given towards the use of JOSE standards.
+The PEM based approach was selected because it is well-known but also that canonicalization is unnecessary when hashing public keys.
+Being able to use a public key as an identifier that is then used to sign a message seems particularly useful.

 # Acknowledgements